Forma Tadre: History

 After Navigator, Andreas was approached by Daniel Myer (no relation) of Haujobb to work together on a music project, which resulted in the formation of Newt.
 The duo - both residents of the same city - produced two albums and a single between 1997 and 1999.

 Beginning around 1995, Andreas worked with a female vocalist on a project that emulated more traditional, classical music via electronic instrumentation.
 The project, named Eisriesenkönig, released only a single track - a remix of a Forma Tadre song - on the 1996 Off-Beat compilation The O-Files.

 As Forma Tadre, Andreas produced many remixes in the 1990s and 2000s for bands such as Haujobb, La Floa Maldita, New Mind, Wumpscut, Assemblage 23, and others.

 Forma Tadre's second album, Automate, was released in 1998 and once again marked a significant shift in style, this time towards a more ambient style of music.

 After almost a decade, Forma Tadre returned with a 13-track album The Music of Erich Zann, inspired by H.P.
 Lovecraft's short story of the same name from 1921.

 In 2019, a hybrid vinyl-digital reissue of Brightful Times was released, appending eight tracks recorded between 1987 and 1992 to the original four track EP.

 In 2020, Forma Tadre released a pair of anthologies.
 Navigator Travelogue contains remixes, singles, demos and unreleased tracks from the project's most active years 1994–1997.
 P-SongX contains unreleased songs that Andreas recorded during the span of time between Brightful Times and Navigator along with one new track, "M15 – She a threat?".

+On November 7, 2025, Andreas Meyer posted on Facebook that he had been diagnosed with autism spectrum disorder that May.